NHSDigital/software-engineering-quality-framework/principles.md

 **Eliminate waste** (as above).

+**Deliver little and often** Prefer lots of small changes (with automation doing the heavy lifting) to fewer large changes

 **Start simple and iterate.** Structure projects as dinstinct discovery, inception and build stages to allow commitment to be incrementally increased.
 Start with an MVP /  [steel thread](https://www.agiledevelopment.org/agile-talk/111-defining-acceptance-criteria-using-the-steel-thread-concept) / [walking skeleton](https://www.henricodolfing.com/2018/04/start-your-project-with-walking-skeleton.html).

 **Sustainable pace.** Work at a pace which is sustainable long term.

-**Balance autonomy and conformity.** Teams use the right tool for the job, within reason &mdash; unchecked proliferation of a wide variety of tools impacts overall effectiveness of the organisation.
+**Choose the right tools for each job** Balance autonomy and conformity: unnecessary proliferation of a wide variety of tools impacts overall effectiveness, but limiting too much promotes "least worst" choices.
+Note that "each job" does not have to mean a single toolset for a service: consider a polyglot approach for component&mdash;based services.

 # 6. Respect for people